microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ### Feature preview

-Labeling UX provide a user-friendly web application tool for you to label your document through creating label key and assigning the label value to each label key.
+Labeling UX is a user-friendly web application tool for you to label your document through creating label key and assigning the label value to each label key.
 There are several different types of label key, including "Field", "Selection mark", "Signature" and "Table".
 By using label key of type "Table", you can label a table with customized name of every column/row as well.

 ![Labeling UX_feature preview](https://user-images.githubusercontent.com/73906265/213135367-01cdfb79-f60a-45f2-86e3-cba2228452cf.gif)